-16. The UNDT properly exercised its authority to order a rescission and remand under Article 10(5)(a) of its Statute and in accordance with the jurisprudence of the Appeals Tribunal in Baig et al., which held that "it is not the function of this Tribunal to stand in the shoes of the ASG/OHRM and involve itself in the decision-making process reserved for the ASG/OHRM".20 The UNDT's decision to order the rescission of the decision and to remand the matter to the ASG/OHRM also comports with the Appeals Tribunal's jurisprudence which has generally deferred to the "broad discretion of the UNDT in the management of cases".21 Further, the rescission and remand ordered by the UNDT present the best opportunity for the matter to be fully, finally and fairly determined on its merits, as well as reserves the Appellants' right to challenge any appealable decision after the classification appeal process has been completed.
+ASG/OHRM and involve itself in the decision-making process reserved for the ASG/OHRM".
+The UNDT's decision to order the rescission of the decision and to remand the matter to the ASG/OHRM also comports with the Appeals Tribunal's jurisprudence which has generally deferred to the "broad discretion of the UNDT in the management of cases".
+Further, the rescission and remand ordered by the UNDT present the best opportunity for the matter to be fully, finally and fairly determined on its merits, as well as reserves the Appellants' right to challenge any appealable decision after the classification appeal process has been completed.

-17. Remand to the ASG/OHRM further advantages the Appellants because neither the Appeals Tribunal nor the UNDT is well placed to conduct a review of the merits of 24 reclassification appeals, particularly when, as the UNDT found, the information available before the remand was ordered was insufficient for a proper decision to be taken, and all the more considering that the Appeals Tribunal does not have the requisite technical expertise.
-It would also be neither appropriate nor expeditious for the UNDT or Appeals Tribunal to consider such matters de novo, particularly because the reclassifications are already being considered under the remanded process.
-Accordingly, the interests of justice and judicial economy would be served by the present appeal being dismissed.
+- 18. Remand to the ASG/OHRM further advantages the Appellants because neither the Appeals Tribunal nor the UNDT is well placed to conduct a review of the merits of 24 reclassification appeals, particularly when, as the UNDT found, the information available before the remand was ordered was insufficient for a proper decision to be taken, and all the more considering that the Appeals Tribunal does not have the requisite technical expertise.
+It would also be neither appropriate nor expeditious for the UNDT or the Appeals Tribunal to consider such matters de novo, particularly because the reclassifications are already being considered under the remanded process.
+Accordingly, the interests of justice and judicial economy would be served by the present appeal being dismissed. - 19.
+In the alternative, should the Appeals Tribunal decide to vacate the UNDT Judgment and examine the merits of the matter, recalling that a Tribunal's role is limited to a "judicial review of the exercise of discretion by the competent decision maker", it should uphold the ASG/OHRM's decision of 8 June 2011 not to reclassify the posts, and reject the Appellants' request for the emoluments they would have received had they been reclassified retroactively from October 2000.
+The NYGSCAC considered at length the merits of the classification appeals in May and June 2011, and the review procedure was comprehensive and correct in substance, regardless of any procedural shortcoming.
+The record shows that the NYGSCAC carefully considered all of the materials before it and individually reviewed each Appellant's job description on a case-by-case basis, and on its own merits, analysing each based on the applicable classification standards.
+The Appellants have not identified any specific error made by the NYGSCAC in considering the merits of their requests for reclassification.

-20 Baig et al. v.
+&lt;sup>16 Baig et al. v.
 Secretary-General of the United Nations, Judgment No. 2013-UNAT-357, para.
 62.

-21 Bertucci v.
+&lt;sup>17 Bertucci v.
 Secretary-General of the United Nations, Judgment No. 2010-UNAT-062, para.
 23.